 Our child is having trouble focusing in school.
 We don’t think this is Attention-Deficit Hyperactivity Disorder (ADHD) because she can sit for hours in front of the computer or the television without being distracted.
 Is this kind of behaviour common among children in primary schools?
 Should we be worried?

-One of the misperceptions about ADHD is that it always involves hyperactivity.
+Answer: One of the misperceptions about ADHD is that it always involves hyperactivity.
 There are actually three types of ADHD: The hyperactive type, where children are bouncing off the walls and climbing on the furniture; the inattentive type, where children have difficulty paying attention in highly-structured environments; and the combined type, where children show signs of both hyperactivity and inattention.

 Speaking very broadly, we find that ADHD in girls often assumes the form of inattention and lack of focus, whereas in boys it is more commonly associated with hyperactivity.
 This means that ADHD in girls is easily overlooked.
 School teachers always know the boys who have ADHD, because they can’t sit still in class, can’t wait their turn, blurt out answers, irritate their classmates, and generally make a teacher’s job a lot more difficult.